smbjorklund/media_update/doc/index.md

 The central concepts are _areas_, _articles_ and _OUs (organisational units)_.

 The site is divided into sub-sites, but instead of _sub-site_ we say _area_.
-It's at least shorter.
+It’s at least shorter.
 Each area get their own page on the web, their own set of articles, and their own menu.

 The OUs represent the organisational structure of university as seen by the